ltrgoddard/thesis/bibl.markdown

 Tomlinson, Charles, 'The Middlebrow Muse', *Essays in Criticism*, 7.2 (April 1957), pp. 208--17
 Tompkins, Peter and Christopher Bird, *The Secret Life of Plants* (New York: Harper & Row, 1973), p.
 12
 ---, 'Love among the cabbages', *Harper's Magazine* (November 1972), pp. 90--92, pp. 94--96
+Trotter, David, *The Making of the Reader: Language and Subjectivity in Modern American, English and Irish Poetry* (London: Macmillan, 1984)
 Upward, Edward, *No Home But the Struggle*, ed. by David Allinson, *Edward Upward*, \<http://www.edwardupward.info/pdfs/No\_Home\_But\_the\_Struggle.pdf\> [accessed 5 May 2015]
 ---, 'The Railway Accident', in *The Railway Accident*, pp. 33--84
 ---, *The Rotten Elements*, ed. by David Allinson, *Edward Upward*, \<http://www.edwardupward.info/pdfs/The\_Rotten\_Elements.pdf\> [accessed 27 November 2015]